 A broker’s guide to selling workers’ compensation to hotels

-The hotel industry offers a $218 million opportunity for workers’ compensation brokers in NCCI states.
-With premiums averaging $158,457 per policy1.
-California offers an additional $330 million2.
+There's a $218 million opportunity for workers’ compensation brokers in NCCI states with average premiums north of $150,000 per policy1.
+California offers an additional $330 million2 in opportunity.
 Securing even a small foothold can grow your book significantly.

 Housekeeping departments drive most workers’ comp claims, largely due to preventable injuries like strains, sprains, and repetitive motion injuries.
 With the right safety strategies, these risks can be mitigated, making hotels a prime industry for brokers offering proactive, results-driven workers’ compensation solutions.